openquantumhardware/qick/quick-start/README.md

   * An SMA cable that you will use to connect the system in loopback mode
   * A power cable (12 volt, 50 watt) for the ZCU111
   * A micro SD card (16 GB) that you will flash the PYNQ 2.6.0 disk image onto
+  * Screwdriver, hex wrench, and associated screws
-* A personal computer with an Ethernet port (this guide assumes a Windows PC with no command line interface so as to be accessible to users with little command line programming experience; contact sarafs@princeton.edu if you would like this guide to include support for other operating systems).
+* A personal computer with an Ethernet port (this guide assumes a Windows PC with no additional command line tools so as to be accessible to users with little command line programming experience; contact sarafs@princeton.edu if you would like this guide to include support for other operating systems).
   * The computer should have git installed.
 In this guide, Github Desktop is used.
     * You can download Github Desktop here: https://desktop.github.com/
   * The computer should have either SSH or PuTTY/PSCP installed.
 PuTTY is an open-source SSH client for the Windows operating system.
 This guide uses PuTTY/PSCP for accessibility, as some users are not familiar with the command line.
     * You can download PuTTY here: https://www.chiark.greenend.org.uk/~sgtatham/putty/latest.html (for instance `putty-64bit-0.76-installer.msi`).
 You can also download the PSCP executable from the same link (for instance `pscp.exe`).
   * The computer should have the Win32DiskImager utility from the Sourceforge Project page installed.
 The Win32DiskImager utility is an open-source tool for writing image files to disks.
 You will use this utility to flash the PYNQ 2.6.0 image onto your micro SD card.
     * You can download the Win32DiskImager utility here: https://sourceforge.net/projects/win32diskimager/
 * A router (this guide used a standard Cisco RV160 VPN Router which is available for purchase at www.amazon.com).
 The router used in this guide has 4 LAN ports.
-For instance, in a typical qubit system setup you can connect one LAN port to your personal computer, a second LAN port to your ZCU111, and a third point to an Ethernet switch (for example the NETGEAR 24-Port Gigabit Ethernet Unmanaged Switch (JGS524) which is available for purchase at www.amazon.com).
+For instance, in a typical qubit control setup you can connect one LAN port to your personal computer, a second LAN port to your ZCU111, and a third point to an Ethernet switch (for example the NETGEAR 24-Port Gigabit Ethernet Unmanaged Switch (JGS524) which is available for purchase at www.amazon.com).
 That Ethernet switch can place 24 more devices (such as external trigger sources, local oscillators, programmable attenuators or other lab equipment) on the router's subnet, making them accessible to your personal computer.
 * Two Ethernet cables that you will use to attach 1) your ZCU111 board and 2) your personal computer to the router.
 * A micro SD card reader (such as IOGEAR SuperSpeed USB 3.0 SD/Micro SD Card Reader/Writer (GFR304SD) which is available for purchase at www.amazon.com).
+* A torque wrench for tightening SMA cables

 ### Flashing the PYNQ 2.6.0 image onto your micro SD card
 * Your ZCU111 RFSOC evaluation board kit comes with a micro SD card that is preloaded with a PYNQ image.
 The QICK hardware requires PYNQ 2.6.0, so let's update the micro SD card with this version of the PYNQ image.